JamelBoyer/J_Boyer_Bootcamp/02-Homework/01-FinTech/Instructions/README.md

 * A smaller start-up that is not yet wildly successful, but that you find promising and interesting.
 This may include a FinTech company in your local area or a company with a new idea that you would like to learn more about.

-### 3. Conduct your research, using the case study template as a guide.
+### 3. Conduct your research, using the case study template as a guide

 We recommend that you use the case study template below in order to focus your research.
 You may lengthen, shorten, or––if necessary––remove sections from the template to accommodate the information available about your company.